macielti/telegrama/README.md

-# telegrama
+# Telegrama

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A simple SDK to interact with the Telegram Bot API.
+It is based on the [Morse](https://github.com/Otann/morse).
+And intended to be compatible with GraalVM native-image.

 ## License

-Copyright © 2025 FIXME
+Copyright © 2025 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at